Once you've received an offer to study at UOW, there's a few things you need to do to officially become a UOW student.

 If you've completed previous studies or have relevant work experience, you may be eligible to apply for recognition of prior learning.

 Follow the steps below to enrol in your course online.
-If you need help along the way, watch our video for a step-by-step guide through the enrolment process.

 1. Access the enrolment portal